 It is the policy of the Palomar Community College District to authorize students to start grievance procedures when the student believes that he/she has been subject to unjust action, or the denial of rights as published in District regulations, state law, or federal laws.
-Copies of the Student Grievance Policy and Procedures are available in the Office of Student Affairs, SU-201.
+Copies of the Student Grievance Policy and Procedures may be found on the Student Affairs web page at www.palomar. edu/studentactivities/, and are also available in the Office of Student Affairs, SU-201.
 Grade disputes are not a part of the Student Grievance Policy.
 Please see Student Grade Disputes.